 Do Dogs Really Have Unique Personalities?

-Yep — studies show that a dog's personality can be evaluated and measured, just like in humans.
+Yep — studies show that a dog’s personality can be evaluated and measured, just like a human’s.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 If you look at an evolutionary tree, you’ll find all domestic dogs clustered together in one spot.
 The scientific logic is sound, but to dog lovers, it can seem a little overly simplistic.
 All dogs under one umbrella?
 Watching two pups play, it sometimes seems like one dogs may as well be a totally different species than the other.

 While all dogs might fit in the same spot on the tree of life, each has their own unique personality.
 Dogs are the same as humans — in that they’re each different.
 As it turns out, science is exploring those character variations, too.
 Here’s what the research tells us.